ivpcode/sha-in-browser/README.md

 # sha-in-browser
+This simple tool, is reachable at url: https://ivpcode.github.io/sha-in-browser/

-Simple page that given text, calculates the following sha hash:
+The tool given text, calculates the following sha hash:
 * SHA-1
 * SHA-256
 * SHA-284